ambika-ks/MyWorks1/NODE PARAMETER-CHECK/README.md

 # Implement `process.argv`

-Work with a partner to implement the following user story:

 * As a developer, I want to use command-line arguments as input when writing Node.js applications.

 ## Acceptance Criteria